mvorlander/botlz-2_screen/Boltz-2-screeening_tutrial.md

 | **Protein/RNA + ≤ 4 ligands/ions** | +0.4-0.6 GB per CCD| still fits if base system < 34 GB |
 | **\> >1.5 k total residues** | 40-70 GB | Needs A100-80 GB (g4) or H100-80 GB, which aren't available on our cluster |

+¹ The VRAM requirements are approximate and depend on the specific input sequence, the number of ligands, and the Boltz-2 parameters used.
+The values are based on empirical measurements and may vary slightly.

-##  Input files and formatting rules
+Input files and formatting rules
 -----------------------------------
 The wrapper accepts a variety of input formats, which are converted to Boltz‑2 YAML files internally, such as:
 - Uniprot IDs